Skip navigation

 If tape strips (Steri-strips) were used to close your incision, cover the incision with plastic wrap before showering for the first week.
 Do not try to wash off the Steri-strips or glue.

-Do not soak in a bathtub or hot tub, or go swimming, until your doctor tells you it is OK.
+Do not soak in a bathtub or hot tub, or go swimming, until your surgeon tells you it is OK.

 Lifestyle Changes